getethos/ethos-design-system/src/components/Accordion/Accordion.md

 const { expanded, onToggle } = useAccordionState({ 1: true })
 // The idea is you can use whatever you want for this.
 Just base your
 // two jsx elements on `expanded` callback boolean.
 Put differently,
-// Ethos doesn't use '▲' : '▼' so these are only for example's sake! const toggleChild = (expanded) => {
+// Ethos doesn't use 'X' : '+' so these are only for example's sake! const toggleChild = (expanded) => {
   return <span aria-hidden={true}>{expanded ?
 'X' : '+'}</span>
 }